Encoding Musical Style with Transformer Autoencoders: Generation with Transformer Autoencoder

-\paragraph{Input Perturbation} In order to encourage the encoded performance representations to generalize across various melodies, keys, and tempos, we draw inspiration from the denoising autoencoder \citep{vincent2008extracting} as a means to regularize the model.
+\paragraph{Input Perturbation:} In order to encourage the encoded performance representations to generalize across various melodies, keys, and tempos, we draw inspiration from the denoising autoencoder \citep{vincent2008extracting} as a means to regularize the model.
 For every target performance from which we extract the input melody, we provide the model with a \textit{perturbed} version of the input performance as the conditioning signal.
-We allow this ``noisy" performance to vary across two axes of variation: (1) \texttt{pitch}, where we artificially shift the overall pitch either down or up by 6 semitones; and (2) \texttt{time}, where we stretch the timing of the performance by at most 5\%.
+We allow this "noisy" performance to vary across two axes of variation: (1) \texttt{pitch}, where we artificially shift the overall pitch either down or up by 6 semitones; and (2) \texttt{time}, where we stretch the timing of the performance by at most $\pm 5\%$.
+Then for each new data point during training, a single noise injection procedure is randomly sampled from the cross product of all possible combinations of 12 pitch shift values and 4 time stretch values (evaluated in intervals of 2.5\%).
+At test time, the data points are left unperturbed.
 In our experiments, we find that this augmentation procedure leads to samples that sound more pleasing \citep{oore2018time}.

-We provide further details on the augmentation procedure in Appendix A.
+Finally, the model is trained end-to-end with maximum likelihood: for a given sequence $x$ of length $n$, we maximize $\log p_\theta(x) = \sum_{i=1}^n \log p_\theta(x_i|x_{<i})$ with respect to the model parameters $\theta$.
+We emphasize that training is conducted in an autoencoder-like fashion.
+Specifically, for performance-only conditioning, the Transformer decoder is tasked with predicting the same performance provided to the encoder.
+For melody \& performance conditioning, the Transformer autoencoder is trained to predict a new performance using the \textit{combined} melody + performance embedding, where the loss is computed with respect to the input performance.